hubo1016/vlcp/doc/source/quickunderstand.rst

          users would like to use the standard network model (also named as "ViperFlow" model) to implement a quick SDN environment highly compatible with traditional networks.
 You may also want to develope your own SDN controller, possibly supporting OpenFlow 1.0, or targeting physical OpenFlow switches.
          In that situation, you do not need to be bounded to this model.
-Refer to :ref:`developementguide` for more informations on developing your own controller with VLCP framework, or learn more about the implementation details of the standard model.
+Refer to :ref:`development` for more informations on developing your own controller with VLCP framework, or learn more about the implementation details of the standard model.